Until 24th January 2017, this website is being migrated to new software. We apologise any inconvenience.

 In order to further facilitate the international exchange between of energy certificates, the AIB operates an inter-registry telecommunications Hub.

 Athens: location of the next AIB General Meeting on 30th-31st March 2017

 The next General Meeting will be hosted in Athens by LAGIE

 The AIB also provides a knowledge centre for energy certificate authorities across Europe, providing and sharing advice and guidance.

 Our members Members of AIB are drawn from energy certificate system administrators across Europe.
-Some are competent bodies for guarantees of origin - often transmission system operators, electricity regulators and energy market operators; others are NGOs and commercial organisations have been appointed by market parties to administer energy certificate systems on their behalf.
+All are competent bodies for guarantees of origin or their agents - mostly transmission system operators, electricity regulators and energy market operators.

 EECS The European Energy Certificate System (EECS) offers a framework for creating and transferring electronic documents (EECS Certificates).
 For each megawatt-hour of energy, EECS certifies the quality of its source and/or the method of its production.The EECS Rules ensure that EECS energy certificate systems are reliable, secure and inter-operable - these harmonised standards enable the owners of EECS Certificates to transfer them to other domestic and international account holders.